emmaclinton/emmaclinton.github.io/DSM_sql/dsm.md

 Data in OSM is organized in the form of **tags**, which consist of a _key_ and a _value_, in the form of key="value".
 A key is used to define the type or category of the object in question, and the value is used to enumerate or elaborate on the character of the feature.
 An example of this key="value" format would be natural="wood".
 The key here is _natural_, which specifies the type of feature as a natural feature, and the value is _wood_, meaning that the type of natural feature is a wood or a forest.

+Data for this analysis were downloaded and provided by Joseph Holler.

 **METHODS**

 Our goals are to A) create a layer of points that are residential buildings in Dar es Salaam, B) determine how many residences are contained within each ward, C) pick out greenspaces and buffer them by our 0.25km distance of accessibility, and D) determine how many residences in each ward fall within the greenspace buffers.
 This will enable us to run our final calculation of percent of residences within an accessible distance of a greenspace per each ward.
 Although we realize that a network analysis would be a far more accurate way to determine greenspace access in a city, we use a buffer for simplicity (this is our first SQL analysis, after all!).

 The first step in this analysis is to pick out the residential buildings within the city.
 Here, we are defining residential buildings as any point/polygon that is not listed as an amenity and is listed as a building.